borgmatic-collective/borgmatic/docs/how-to/snapshot-your-filesystems.md

 borgmatic is smart enough to look at the parent (and grandparent, etc.) directories of each of your `source_directories` to discover any subvolumes.
-For instance, let's say you add `/var/log` and `/var/lib` to your source directories, but `/var` is a subvolume mount point. borgmatic will discover that and snapshot `/var` accordingly.
+For instance, let's say you add `/var/log` and `/var/lib` to your source directories, but `/var` is a subvolume path. borgmatic will discover that and snapshot `/var` accordingly.
 This also works even with nested subvolumes;
 borgmatic selects the subvolume that's the "closest" parent to your source directories.

 <span class="minilink minilink-addedin">New in version 1.9.6</span> When using
 [patterns](https://borgbackup.readthedocs.io/en/stable/usage/help.html#borg-help-patterns),
-the initial portion of a pattern's path that you intend borgmatic to match against a subvolume mount point can't have globs or other non-literal characters in it—or it won't actually match.
-For instance, a subvolume mount point of `/var` would match a pattern of `+ fm:/var/*/data`, but borgmatic isn't currently smart enough to match `/var` to a pattern like `+ fm:/v*/lib/data`.
+the initial portion of a pattern's path that you intend borgmatic to match against a subvolume path can't have globs or other non-literal characters in it—or it won't actually match.
+For instance, a subvolume path of `/var` would match a pattern of `+ fm:/var/*/data`, but borgmatic isn't currently smart enough to match `/var` to a pattern like `+ fm:/v*/lib/data`.

 Additionally, borgmatic rewrites the snapshot file paths so that they appear at their original subvolume locations in a Borg archive.
-For instance, if your subvolume is mounted at `/var/subvolume`, then the snapshotted files will appear in an archive at `/var/subvolume` as well—even if borgmatic has to mount the snapshot somewhere in `/var/subvolume/.borgmatic-snapshot-1234/` to perform the backup.
+For instance, if your subvolume path is `/var/subvolume`, then the snapshotted files will appear in an archive at `/var/subvolume` as well—even if borgmatic has to mount the snapshot somewhere in `/var/subvolume/.borgmatic-snapshot-1234/` to perform the backup.

 <span class="minilink minilink-addedin">With Borg version 1.2 and
 earlier</span>Snapshotted files are instead stored at a path dependent on the